 Jenny Dwyer has worked in boarding schools for the last 30 years.
 She began her career at Benenden teaching mathematics and running a boarding house.
 She moved to Queen Anne’s in Caversham as Pastoral Deputy and then became Headmistress of Prior’s Field School, a day and boarding school, in Godalming, Surrey.
-She spent the last 12 years in Dorset, as Head of Sherborne Girls, a full boarding school, and retired as Head in July 2018.
+She spent the last 12 years of her career in Dorset, as Head of Sherborne Girls, a full boarding school, and retired as Head in 2018.
 Jenny has been on the governing body of a number of independent prep and senior schools as well as a local MAT and has been a team inspector for ISI for a number of years.
+She is Head of Schools Practice at Saxton Bampfylde.
 Married with two sons, she enjoys sailing, keeping fit and spending time at her house on the Norfolk coast.

 Subscribe / latest articles and news from our schools